Customer service is seen in all industries and across all demographics.

 Organizations that do a good job of this are able to develop loyal customers who return and sometimes bring their friends.

-Did you know that when someone has a bad experience they tell 10-15 people about it, but when they have a good experience they may tell only 5 people?
+Did you know that when someone has a bad service experience they tell 10-15 people about it?
+However, when a customer has a good experience they may tell only 5 people.

-We have all heard the horror stories of a bad service experience, and as with anything else, the more often a story is told the more likely it is that the facts will get distorted (did you ever play telephone?).
-So by the time, the story gets to the 10
+We have all heard the horror stories of a bad service experience.
+And as with anything else, the more often a story is told the more likely it is that the facts will get distorted (did you ever play telephone?).

 So by the time the story gets to the 10th or 11th person, you can bet the facts are a bit exaggerated.